amrrdev/Food-Delivery-System-API/README.md

 The **Food Delivery System API** is an advanced backend solution crafted to facilitate seamless food ordering and vendor services.
 Built using Node.js and TypeScript, this API leverages a robust technology stack including Mongoose for MongoDB integration, Express.js for streamlined routing, and JWT for secure authentication.

-## Work in Progress: This project is actively evolving and still under construction.
-Check back soon for exciting updates and enhancements
+## Work in Progress

+**This project is actively evolving and still under construction.** Check back soon for exciting updates and enhancements!

 ## Key Features